Articles

 From ‘Just Okay’ to ‘Outstanding’: Enhancing the Learning Experience of Your Students

-The Gap Between Teaching and Learning I just finished a class with Andrea and am feeling great about it.
+I just finished a class with Andrea and am feeling great about it.
 I meticulously prepared and spent extra time explaining concepts to ensure Andrea understood everything.
 When you ask me how the class went, I enthusiastically say, “It was excellent!”
-I truly believe it was a job well […]
+I truly believe it was a job well done.
+But then, you run into […]

 Breadth and depth of learning